Murder of Marie Wilks: Violence against pregnant women

 A part of the circumstantial evidence against Eddie Browning was the fact of his angry row with his pregnant wife.
 There is some literature to evidence the vulnerability of pregnant women to attack.
 Pregnant women are attacked and murdered for various reasons, with the desire to control the overriding one.
 There is little academic study in the UK, and none about the murder of an expectant mother by a stranger.
 The exceptional murder of Marie Wilks shocked the British public, not only by its brutality but in its singularity.
-The USA has a crime of murder of the unborn child, with the "Unborn Victims of Violence Act", of 2004.
+The United States has a crime of murder of the unborn child, with the "Unborn Victims of Violence Act", of 2004.
 The UK has no such laws.
 An unborn child is not a person in law in the UK, although there is a law of child destruction, which has been difficult to prove in most cases.
 The murder of Marie Wilks also caused the death of her unborn child.

 Bystander theory

-One of the most shocking aspects of the crime was that 11 year old Georgina Gough was seen walking down the hard shoulder, carrying her baby nephew, looking for her sister, and that no motorist stopped to help her.
+One of the most shocking aspects of the crime was that 11-year-old Georgina Gough was seen walking down the hard shoulder, carrying her baby nephew, looking for her sister, and that no motorist stopped to help her.
 Latane and Darley found that sometimes apathy stops intervention.
 People tend to use excuses, in this case, being in a car on a motorway.
 There are "strong situational factors" at play that stop a person acting in a critical situation.
 The term "bystander effect" refers to the theory that the more witnesses there are, the fewer will help in crisis.
 Applying this to the M50 murder, it is possible to theorise that those people in cars imagined that "someone else" would do something, the "diffusion of responsibility" hypothesis.